-In accordance with IFRS 15 contract liabilities are presented as a separate line item.
+In accordance with IFRS 15 - Revenue from Contracts with Customers, contract liabilities are presented as a separate line item.
 Contract liabilities relate to the Company's obligation to transfer goods or services to customers for which the Company has received consideration (or the amount is due) from customers.
 Contract liabilities are recorded as revenue when the Company fulfils its performance obligations under the contract.